ryanmr/ryanrampersad.com/content/made-by-ryan.md

 +++

-You can see the entire website in its own [GitHub repository](https://github.com/ryanmr/ryanrampersad.com).
-Any changes to the live site will be pushed to this repository eventually.
+You can visit the [Gitlab repository](https://gitlab.com/ryanmr/ryanrampersad.com).
+Changes are pushed to the repository, built by Gitlab and finally, deployed here.

 ### Hugo

-I made this website with the [Hugo static site generator](http://gohugo.io).
+I made this website with the [Hugo static site generator](https://gohugo.io).

 #### Benefits

 - it is *not* WordPress
-- it is like a *content management system*, but without the overhead of having a service running on a server somewhere
+- it is like a *content management system*, but without the overhead of having a service running on a server
+- the content is not locked away in brittle data format in a database that needs vigilant backup
 - adding pages with customized layouts is easy, `hugo new page.md`; and it's written in markdown
-- the template engine is sensible
+- the template engine is fairly sensible

 #### Downsides

 - while possible, it is not in good practice to keep other contents in the same `www/` directory, and thus other sub-projects cannot be contained here (which is fine, because those have [another home anyway](http://ifupdown.com))
-- it is not like a *content management system*, specifically because a computer with an environment to handle `git` and `hugo` must be accessible, whereas a traditional *CMS* would be accessible simply with an online Interface
+- it is not like a *content management system*, specifically because a computer with an environment to handle `git` and `hugo` must be accessible, whereas a traditional *CMS* would be accessible simply with a web interface
-- the template engine is primarily for simple data handling in templates, there's a limited amount of logic that can can manipulate the generator's output
+- the template engine is primarily for simple data handling in templates, there's a limited amount of logic that can manipulate the generator's output
 - when the next *big thing* comes around, pushing Hugo's generated pages into a folder and linking back to it might be troublesome

 Despite those downsides, I think Hugo is great for making a portfolio and landing page, and its associated pages.